jhmartin/documentation/content/en/workflows/access.md

   Workflows are in public beta.
 If you have any feedback or questions, contact <a href="/help">Datadog support</a>.
 {{< /beta-callout >}}

+## Coarse permissions

+Use [role-based access control (RBAC)][1] to control access to your workflows and connections.
+To see the list of permissions that apply to workflows and connections see [Datadog Role Permissions][2].

+## Service accounts

+To add an automated trigger to a workflow, the workflow must have an associated service account.
+The service account is needed to:
+- resolve the connections defined in the workflow actions at runtime
+- provide an identity for workflow executions
+- provide an identity for workflow [audit trails][3]

-Because workflow [actions][1] connect with external software systems, you may need to authenticate your Datadog account to the corresponding integration or integrations.
+Because workflow [actions][4] connect with external software systems, you may need to authenticate your Datadog account to the corresponding integration or integrations.
 A workflow can run successfully only if every workflow action that requires authentication can verify the identity of your Datadog account.

 Workflow actions can be authenticated in two ways:
 - Credentials and permissions configured in the integration tile